henkbirkholz/draft-birkholz-yang-push-coap-problemstatement/draft-birkholz-yang-push-coap-problemstatement.md

 expression (encoded in CBOR).

-This variant allows for multiple clients to observe a specific filtered data node without conducting a POST operation if the corresponding URI is made known to other clients that did not conduct the
-POST operation or, for example, is canonically linked to/derivable from a filter expression.
+This variant allows for multiple clients to observe a specific filtered data node without conducting a POST operation, if the corresponding URI is made known to other clients that did not conduct the POST operation or, for example, is canonically linked to/derivable from a filter expression.

 ### YANG Push via FETCH